itaisinai/track-lab/README.md

 ## Behavior

+- The chat assistant can understand natural language requests such as "analyze Strobe by deadmau5", "find bass remixes for this track", or "analyze Levels by Avicii".
+It keeps follow-ups in the current track-focused session and starts a new session when the user explicitly names a different track.
 - The metadata enrichment pipeline returns `Title`, `Artists`, `Album`, `BPM`, `Genre`, `SubGenre`, `Key`, summary, provider status, provider URLs, and errors.
+- AI-assisted synthesis turns provider evidence into a concise final metadata result while deterministic code keeps provider execution, dedupe, and storage predictable.
+- Remix search combines provider candidates, deterministic scoring, and compact LLM judging to identify likely remixes, edits, bootlegs, VIPs, flips, and reworks.
 - By default, enrichment checks saved results first.
 - The UI can skip saved results to force a fresh enrichment.
 - Saved results can be viewed, re-enriched, saved again, or removed.